-2.22 Despite the foregoing deficiencies, the Commissioner stated that:

-"After assessing the economic condition of G.James and INEX, the Commission found that both companies exhibited economic performance trends comparable to Capral's.
+- 2.22 Despite the foregoing deficiencies, the Commissioner stated that: - "After assessing the economic condition of G.James and INEX, the Commission found that both companies exhibited economic performance trends comparable to Capral's.
 The Commission considers that the findings in relation to G.James and INEX indicate that Capral's economic condition is not dissimilar to the condition of other Australian industry producers who also represent a significant proportion of the Australian industry."
-(Section 7.2.3 of Report 541, p.
-85)

-- 2.23 Whether this is correct or not is irrelevant to whether G James and INEX incurred 'injury' during the injury period.
+(Section 7.2.3 of Report 540, p.
+83) - 2.23 Whether this is correct or not is irrelevant to whether G James and INEX incurred 'injury' during the injury period.
 That is, did either or both companies incur reduced revenues and, consequently, reduced profits in their respective businesses of producing and selling in Australia like goods to the GUC during the injury period and, if so, to what extent?
-A simple question of fact, which, presumably, would be disclosed in their respective financial and management records and accounts.10 "Comparable economic performance' is not a finding of fact that an entity has actually incurred 'injury'.
-Further, the Commissioner's logic in the above extract is circular and, consequently, self-defeating. - 2.24 In addition, the Commissioner stated that:

-"Furthermore, the Australian industry members;

-- are subject to similar factors of competition, e.g. prices, material costs etc.; - generally deploy the same or similar methods of production; - sell into the same or similar market segments; and - are required to compete either directly or indirectly against overseas producers of the goods from Malaysia and other countries."
-(Section 7.2.3 of Report 540, p.85) - 2.25 While, again, this may or may not be correct but it is unclear how or why these matters are relevant to whether each member of the Australian industry relevantly incurred 'injury', that is, 'injury' to their respective businesses of producing and selling in Australia like goods to the GUC during the injury period?
+A simple question of fact, which, presumably, would be disclosed in their respecitve financial and management records and accounts.
+10 "Comparable economic performance" is not a finding of fact that an entity has actually incurred 'injury'.
+Further, the Commissioner's logic in the above extract is circular and, consequently, self-defeating. - 2.24 In addition, the Commissioner stated that: - "Furthermore, the Australian industry members; - are subject to similar factors of competition, e.g. prices, material costs etc.; - generally deploy the same or similar methods of production; - sell into the same or similar market segments; and - are required to compete either directly or indirectly against overseas producers of the goods from Malaysia and other countries."
+(Section 7.2.3 of Report 540, p.83) - 2.25 While, again, this may or may not be correct but it is unclear how or why these matters are relevant to whether each member of the Australian industry relevantly incurred 'injury', that is, 'injury' to their respective businesses of producing and selling in Australia like goods to the GUC during the injury period?
 What is the relevance of these matters to whether members of the Australian industry actually incurred 'injury' during the injury period and, if so, which members and the nature and extent of that injury?
 A question of fact.
-The matters referred to above are seemingly relevant to 'caustion', not to 'injury'. - 2.26 In addition, there was no evidence or insufficent evidence before the Commissioner supporting any of the matters referred to in the above statement extracted from Section 7.2.3 of Report 541.
-This is reflected in the language used, namely, 'similar factors', 'generally deploy' and 'similar market segements', which indicate that the Commissioner is speculating on these matters in the absence of evidence.
-Further, no reason was given why these companies "are required" to compete against imports, as well as, presumably, against
+The matters referred to above are seemingly relevant to 'caustion', not to 'injury'.

 1010 Financial Statements obtained by Criterion from ASIC in respective of G James disclose a different picture, namely, that its aluminum extrusion business was profitable with the exception of FY2019 but the loss in that financial year could not be attributed to imports, let alone fom Malaysia.
-Criterion understands that such fincial statments obtained from ASIC for G James and other members of the Australian industry were provided to the Minister with copies to the Commissioner after the Commissioner had reported to the Minister as matters the Minister could consider relevant and take into account in making his descision: s.269ZDB of the Customs Act 1901 refers.
+Criterion understands that such fincial statements obtained from ASIC for G James and other members of the Australian industry were provided to the Minister with copies to the Commissioner after the Commissioner had reported to the Minister as matters the Minister could consider relevant and take into account in making his descision: s.269ZDB of the Customs Act 1901 refers.